A clear connection between COPD and AAT deficiency

 Not Following the Guidelines

-Low adherence to clinical guidelines that recommend screening all COPD patients for AAT deficiency regardless of age, smoking history, ethnicity, or FEV1 status9,10
+Low adherence to clinical guidelines that recommend screening all of your patients with COPD or treatment-resistant asthma for AAT deficiency regardless of age, smoking history, ethnicity, or FEV1 status9,10

 Delayed Diagnosis